shakshipatel/aws-infra-assessment-Shakshi_Patel/03-ha-autoscaling-alb/README.md

-## 📘 Overview & Approach
+## **Brief Explanation of Architecture & Traffic Flow**

-To enhance reliability and scalability, I migrated the web server to a **private Auto Scaling Group (ASG)** and exposed it through an **internet-facing Application Load Balancer (ALB)**.
-ALB distributes traffic across multiple Availability Zones to ensure high availability, while the ASG automatically adjusts instance count based on demand.
-Instances run Nginx via user-data and remain private—only the ALB can communicate with them.
-NAT Gateway from Task 1 provides outbound access for package installation.

-This architecture follows AWS HA, multi-AZ, and security best practices.
+To achieve high availability, I deployed an Internet-facing Application Load Balancer across two public subnets and configured it to forward traffic to a Target Group.
+I migrated the web server setup into private subnets and deployed an Auto Scaling Group that launches EC2 instances across two Availability Zones.
+The ASG ensures automatic scaling, health checks, and fault tolerance.
+All public traffic now flows through the ALB → Target Group → Private EC2 instances.
+NAT Gateway provides outbound internet for package installation inside private subnets.

+---

+## **Required Screenshots**

+Placed in folder: `03-ha-autoscaling-alb/`